No items found.

 Location is the biggest factor.
 City centre, beach, and event-adjacent properties earn the most.
 Each additional bedroom typically adds 20-40% to nightly rates.
 Dynamic pricing (adjusting rates daily based on demand) outperforms static pricing by 20-40%.

 Multi-platform listing (Airbnb + Booking.com + Vrbo) increases bookings by accessing different guest segments with minimal overlap.
-For platform comparisons, see our guides to Airbnb fees and Expedia vs Booking.com.
+For platform comparisons, see the guides to Airbnb fees and Expedia vs Booking.com.

 Professional management consistently outperforms self-management on both occupancy and ADR.
 The fee (15-25%) is typically more than offset by higher revenue.
-For details, see our guide to property management fees.
+For details, see the guide to property management fees.

 3. What to do with your estimate